 Locality

 The three tiers described above will each reside on different systems.
 The 3rd party services will be hosted at their respective data centers.
 Twitter’s data center is in Salt Lake City, Utah.
 Flickr is located in San Francisco, California.
+The application server is located in Bethesda Maryland.
 The client may be located anywhere worldwide with access to the internet.

 Instances

+There will be one instance of the server component deployed to Apache Tomcat.
+Although the application will be hosted on a home computer, it will support the anticipated level of usage for the course of the semester.

 Data

 At this time there are no requirements for data persistence.